owncloud/libre-graph-api/README.md

 Libre Graph is open source and open to any open source project that implements endpoints of the API.

+## Influence and differences from Microsoft Graph API

+Libre Graph API draws significant inspiration from the Microsoft Graph API, particularly in its approach to providing a unified endpoint for accessing various services and data.
+We believe that the model provided by Microsoft Graph API is a robust and efficient way to facilitate integration and collaboration across different services.

+However, Libre Graph API is not identical to Microsoft Graph API.
+We have made specific extensions and modifications to better suit our needs and goals:

+1. **Extended Functionality**: We have added specific endpoints and features unique to our implementation, designed to enhance collaboration and integration within the open source ecosystem.
+2. **Custom Extensions**: Certain functionalities have been extended to provide additional features that are not present in the Microsoft Graph API.
+3. **Beta Features**: Some endpoints are currently in beta, allowing us to continuously innovate and adapt to user needs before finalizing them.

 ## Specification

 The API specification uses the OpenAPI Specification (OAS) standard.